Debunking Common Myths About Cremation Urn Materials

 Myth 1: Metal Urns are Not Customisable

 Many people believe that metal urns cannot be customised to reflect personal tastes.
 However, this is far from true.
 Metal urns, especially those made from brass or aluminium, offer various customisation options.
-For instance, consider the Athena Gold Colour Urn available at Premium Urns.
+For instance, consider the Athena Gold Colour Urn available at Premium Urns by Caskets Direct.
 Its elegant design and finish can be personalised with engravings, allowing for a unique tribute to your loved one.

 Myth 2: Metal Urns Only Come in Silver or Gold